 - Yellow fever

-Kenya travel information on Food and Drinks
+Kenya tourist information on Food and Drinks

 As you travel in Kenya you should be informed that weather can get really hot and all visitors should drink bottled water, which is available in supermarkets, restaurants, hotels, resorts and shops in towns.